iredmail/docs/en_US/howto/letsencrypt-ee.md

 * To verify ssl cert used in Postfix (SMTP server) and Dovecot, please launch a mail client application (MUA, e.g. Outlook, Thunderbird) and create an email account, make sure you correctly configured the MUA to connect to mail server.
-If SSL cert is not valid, MUA will warn you.
+If SSL cert is not valid, MUA will show you a warning or error message.
-* For Apache / Nginx web server, you can access your website with favourite web browser, the browser should show you the ssl cert status.
-Or, use other website to help test it, for example:
+* For web service, please visit your website with a web browser, the browser should show you the ssl cert status.
-  <https://www.ssllabs.com/ssltest/index.html> (input your web host name, then
-  submit and wait for a result).

 ## Renew the cert automatically

-Cert can be renewed manually with command `certbot renew`, or run same command in a daily or weekly cron job to renew it automatically.
+Cert offered by Let's Encrypt will expire in 90 days, you can renew it manually with command `certbot renew`, or run same command in a daily or weekly cron job to renew it automatically.
 Only those certs which expires in less than 30 days will be renewed.
-Applications use ssl cert must be restarted (or reloaded) to load renewed cert files.
+Background services which use the cert must be restarted or reloaded to load renewed cert files.

-If cert was renewed, private key `/etc/letsencrypt/live/<domain>/privkey.pem` is re-created and linked to file under `/etc/letsencrypt/archive/<domain>/privkey<X>.pem` (`<X>` is a digit number), but all files linked to `/etc/letsencrypt/live/<domain>/privkey.pem` were left to the old one, so we must update all files linked to `/etc/letsencrypt/live/<domain>/privkey.pem` after renewed.
+If cert was renewed, private key `/etc/letsencrypt/live/<domain>/privkey.pem` is re-created and linked to new file under `/etc/letsencrypt/archive/<domain>/privkey<X>.pem` (`<X>` is a digit number), but all files linked to `/etc/letsencrypt/live/<domain>/privkey.pem` were left to the old one, so we must update all files linked to `/etc/letsencrypt/live/<domain>/privkey.pem` after renewed.

-Here's a sample cron job that runs at 3:01AM everyday, it prints current cert info, then tries to renew the cert, and restart postfix/nginx/dovecot services if successfully renewed:
+Here's a sample cron job that runs at 3:01AM everyday, it runs `certbot certificates` command to print current cert info, then tries to renew the cert, and restart postfix/nginx/dovecot services after succeeded:

 !!! attention

-    Replace `<domain>` by the real domain name.
+    Again, replace `<domain>` in sample command below by your real domain name.

 ```
 1 3 * * * certbot certificates; certbot renew --post-hook 'ln -sf /etc/letsencrypt/live/<domain>/privkey.pem /opt/iredmail/ssl/key.pem; /usr/bin/systemctl restart postfix dovecot nginx'